Pedestrian Accident Attorney in Douglasville

 The Douglasville injury lawyers of Sherrod & Bernard, P.C., have protected the rights of pedestrians in our community for decades.
 If you were legally walking along the road, down the sidewalk or through a parking lot, and you were hurt due to a negligent motorist, call or reach us online to take advantage of a free consultation.
 We can discuss your rights and help you to explore your options.

-- 3 Proving Driver Negligence in Your Injury Case
+- 3 How do You Prove Driver Negligence in Your Injury Case?

 - 5 What If You Were Partially at Fault for Your Accident?